Skip to main content

 • Evict tenants who violate the lease, fail to pay rent, engage in illegal activities, or after certain foreclosure situations.

-• Raise the rent when legally permitted, as long as you follow notice requirements and comply with California’s rent-increase limits (such as AB 1482 where applicable).
+• Raise the rent when legally permitted, as long as you follow written notice requirements and comply with California's rent-increase limits (such as AB 1482 where applicable).

 Tenant Privacy Laws and When a Landlord Can Enter the Home